simranjaiswal801-png/Netflix-Data-Analysis-and-Visualization/README.md

-# 1.Exploratory Data Analysis on Netflix Dataset
+# Netflix Data Analysis and Visualization using Python

 ## Project Description

-This project performs Exploratory Data Analysis (EDA) on the Netflix dataset using Python.
-The main objective of this project is to analyze the dataset and discover meaningful insights related to Netflix movies and TV shows.
+This project focuses on Exploratory Data Analysis (EDA) and Data Visualization on the Netflix dataset using Python.

+The objective of this project is to analyze Netflix content and generate meaningful insights using data analysis and visualization techniques.

 The project includes:
-- Data loading
 - Data inspection
 - Missing value checking
-- Content analysis
+- Movies vs TV Shows analysis
-- Country analysis
+- Country-wise analysis
 - Release year analysis
+- Data visualization using charts and graphs

 ---

 ## Technologies Used

 - Python
 - Pandas
 - Matplotlib